 Avoid accommodations that are too large.
 Outdoor shelters should be only slightly larger than the curled-up pet so that the dog’s own body heat can fill up the space and keep him warm.
 It’s best to offer a puppy-size shelter rather than a jumbo dog house if your little guy hasn’t reached adult size.

-If you already have an adult-size dog house for Junior, simply place a smaller shelter such as a puppy size dog crate—inside for him to use as his bed.
+If you already have an adult-size dog house, simply place a smaller shelter such as a puppy size dog crate—inside for him to use as his bed.
 Put a dry blanket or straw bedding inside for the pet to burrow and snuggle.

 Staying in the garage helps keep the wind off their backs, but dogs still need a small cubbyhole to hide inside—even a cardboard box can help as long as it stays dry.